roob-p/GamepadToKeyboard/README.md

 ## 〰️ Vibration feature
-- You can add the rumble effect to every button
+- Joynix supports a quite original way to add rumble effect to the buttons.
+-

 <br>